Leather Leone: Solo albums and Sledge/Leather

+Leone has recently resurfaced with a band in Brasil.
+In 2016, 2018, and 2019, she did a South American and European tours with much success.

-"Leather II" was released on April 13, 2018, via Divebomb Records in the United States and via High Roller Records in Europe.
-Leather is writing a new record with the working title We Are the chosen.
+She has since released another two full-length studio albums: Leather II was released on April 13, 2018, via Divebomb Records in the United States and via High Roller Records in Europe; We Are the Chosen was released on SPV/Steamhammer in 2022.